What is Moyamoya Disease?

 Diagnosis of moyamoya disease will begin with a physical exam, personal and family medical histories, and possible laboratory tests to rule out other potential causes of your symptoms.

 A definitive diagnosis of moyamoya comes from imaging exams that can show the blood vessel development characteristic of the disease.
-Imaging scans can also show the state of blood supply to the patient’s brain, which can be used to make decisions about treatment options.
+An imaging scan can also show the state of blood supply to the patient’s brain, which can be used to make decisions about treatment options.

 Imaging technologies commonly used to diagnose moyamoya disease include: